 • Line setting indications (whether they are approved for first-line, second-line, etc.)

-• Pre- and post-menopausal indications (for hormonal therapies)
+• Pre- and post-menopausal indications (for hormone therapies)

-New drugs for metastatic breast cancer are frequently being developed and approved but it can take a couple of years for drugs to be publicly funded by provincial healthcare systems.
-This means that some treatments may be offered to you that would require you to seek funding elsewhere (private insurance or a manufacture patient support program) or pay a high out of pocket cost.
+Some drugs listed below are being developed and approved for use by Health Canada but may not be funded through all provincial or territorial drug formularies.
+This means it could require you to seek funding elsewhere (private insurance or manufacturer patient support programs) or pay a high out-of-pocket cost.
 Use our MedSearch drug database to see what drugs may treat your breast cancer.

 Tip: Speak with your oncologist about how to access funding for these drugs and if there are any programs or drug access navigators at your cancer centre who can assist with paying for this drug.